Explore Medieval Aigues-Mortes at Camargue, South of France

 Road safety France / your country

-Next day we leave Arles to begin our journey into the Camargue in the département of Bouches-du-Rhône.
+The next day, we leave Arles to begin our journey into the Camargue in the département of Bouches-du-Rhône.
 Driving into the marshlands, we enjoy the stunning views of untouched nature, canals and channels.

 Rice cultivation was initiated in the Camargue around 1600.
-Today, there are 10,000 hectares of rice grown here in the South of France, and the vast majority is even exported to all over the world.
+Today, there are 10,000 hectares of rice grown here in the South of France, and the vast majority is exported all over the world.

-While driving around we encounter both trotting horses and fascinating bulls.
+While driving around, we encounter both trotting horses and fascinating bulls.

 Rice paddies flank the road down to Saintes-Maries-de-la-Mer.

 According to the legend, around 45 AD, Mary Magdalene, Mary Salome and Mary of Cleopas arrived at this location.
-They were received by Saint Sarah (also known as Sarah the Black) who offered to serve them.
+They were received by Saint Sarah (also known as Sarah the Black), who offered to serve them.
 After they died, they were all buried in the oratory they had devoted their lives to build here.
 Subsequently, this site became a place of pilgrimage.

 Twice a year, Saintes-Maries-de-la-Mer is the destination and focal point of Romani pilgrimages.
-The Gypsies’ recurring pilgrimages take place each year on May 24th and 25th for the festival of Mary of Cleopas and for the veneration of Saint Sarah – and at the end of October for Mary Salome.
+The Gypsies’ recurring pilgrimages take place each year on May 24th and 25th for the festival of Mary of Cleopas and the veneration of Saint Sarah – and at the end of October for Mary Salome.

 It was the perfect lagoon to harbour the boats gathering before the journey to the Promised Land.
 The Pope had notably appointed the European kings to take back Jerusalem.
 Therefore, Louis IX soon found himself as the leader of this expedition, and he chose Aigues-Mortes as the gathering point.

-The community behind the walls and the bastions has been extremely well protected against enemies.
-At some point in time the town was used as a prison for the Templars – and much later, in the 15th century the Tour de Constance was used to imprison the Protestant Huguenots, mostly women!
+The community behind the walls and the bastions have been tremendously well protected against enemies.
+At some point in time, the town served as a prison for the Templars – and much later, in the 15th century, the Tour de Constance was used to imprison the Protestant Huguenots, mostly women!

 An interesting fact is that Aigues-Mortes originally was built as a port on the coast, but since the coastline has moved outwards due to earth deposits caused by the delta, it is now approximately 5 km (3 miles) inland.